FarisHijazi/localCopilot/README.md

 ## 😁 Benefits of self-hosting

-1. **Privacy**: No more sending your code to the cloud!
+1. 🔏 **Privacy**: No more sending your code to the cloud!
 This is the main benefit especially for enterprise.
 No code is sent to the cloud when self-hosting since everything runs on your machine(s).
-2. **Works without internet**: use it on the plane! ✈️
+2. 🌐 **Works without internet**: use it on the plane! ✈️
-3. **Free**: No need to pay for your monthly subscription
+3. 💰 **Free**: No need to pay for your monthly subscription

 ## 😞 Limitations

 1. GitHub copilot looks at multiple files for context.
 The current hack only looks at the current file
-2. Open source models might not have suggestions as good as copilot, but still as good *most* of the time
+2. **Quality** Open source models might not have suggestions as good as copilot, but still as good *most* of the time
 3. GitHub copilot gives 10 suggestions, while this hack gives only 1 suggestion per completion
-4. There's a bug where the first space in autocompletion is skipped, this is due to the oobabooga backend, not the model
+4. 🐛 There's a bug where the first space in autocompletion is skipped, this is due to the oobabooga backend, not the model

 ## Why is this project setup this way?